Click for the Paul Denton Home Page

 Christmas Cards

-The History The tradition of sending Christmas cards begun in 1843.
+The tradition of sending Christmas cards begun in 1843.
 The first Christmas card was produced in England, and the idea was well-received, because the following year, more than 25,000 Christmas cards were sold.
 However, the first Christmas card provoked controversy in certain circles in England, because the Christmas card pictured a company of people touching glasses and saying "Merry Christmas".
 Putting alcohol and holy Christmas in one picture did not please the English citizens then.

 For more than thirty years, Americans had to import greeting cards from England.
 In 1875, German immigrant to the U.S. Louis Prang, opened a lithographic shop with $250, and published the first line of U.S. Christmas cards.
 His initial creations featured birds and flowers, unrelated to the Xmas scene.
 By 1881, Prang was producing more than 5 million Christmas cards per year.